 This course focuses on enhancing teacher's math instruction skills and introduces strategies to meet the needs of students with special needs.
-Learning outcomes include an understanding of best practices related to Multi-Tiered Systems of Support (MTSS), Response to Intervention (RtI), and Universal Design for Learning (UDL); knowledge of five research-based strategies for use in mathematics classrooms; and examination of ways to assess student learning.
+Session outcomes include:

 Social studies has become a content area that teachers have found increasingly more difficult to find time for in their daily instruction.
-When done well, social studies can be integrated into ELA instruction in meaningful, discipline specific ways.
+When done well, social studies can be integrated into ELA instruction in meaningful, discipline-specific ways.
 The results will ensure students are engaged in social studies concepts on a daily basis while at the same time strengthening established ELA lesson plans by providing necessary contextual lenses through which to engage students in each content area.
 The opportunities to successfully integrate ELA and social studies can be organically found within ELA curriculum IF we know how to find them!
 This workshop will get you started as you evaluate ELA lesson plans to uncover the potential social studies found within it as well as provide guidance when thinking about how to enhance your ELA instruction with social studies resources.
-This workshop will be co-taught by professionals with both social studies and Literacy expertise, respectively.

 STEM is more than an acronym, it is also an interdisciplinary approach to learning.
 A central feature of a STEM lesson plan is its focus on design and problem-solving in “intellectually messy” interdisciplinary learning environments.
 Students become innovators by solving real-world problems through design.
 STEM lessons investigate and explore the inter-related characteristics of the world rather than delivering instruction via rote procedures and isolated information.
 This course provides an introduction to the Quality STEM Learning Rubric to improve student learning and engagement.
 Schools may select certain modules to focus on based on their assessed needs.
 This approach can easily be adapted to online instruction.